oobabooga/text-generation-webui/Pygmalion-chat-model-FAQ.md

 #### Is the chat history truncated in the prompt?

 Old messages are removed one at a time once your prompt reaches the 2048 tokens limit.
-The context string is never truncated and is always kept at the top of the prompt.
+The context string is never truncated out and is always kept at the top of the prompt.

 #### I am running pygmalion-6b locally and my responses are really bad.
 Why is that?